ljupco-todorovski/hse-moscow-ml/README.md

 ### Literature
 * James G, Witten D, Hastie T and Tibshirani R (2013) An Introduction to Statistical Learning.
 Springer, New York.
 Available at [https://statlearning.com/](https://statlearning.com/).
 Sections 1 and 2, check also the exercises at the end of Section 2.

-* Bremer M (2007) Principles of Data Mining.
+* Bramer M (2007) Principles of Data Mining.
 Springer, Berlin.
 [DOI:10.1007/978-1-84628-766-4](https://doi.org/10.1007/978-1-84628-766-4).
 An introductory textbook for refreshing your knowledge on basics of data mining.
 The first edition of the textbook is also available at [ResearchGate](https://www.researchgate.net/publication/220688376_Principles_of_Data_Mining), `https://www.researchgate.net/publication/220688376_Principles_of_Data_Mining`

 ## 2: Learning Rules